jedikayle/mcb185_homework/participation.md

     + Attended class on Tuesday
     + Attended class on Thursday
     + Attended a Coderie
-    + Finished Unit 3, still need to get assessed though
+    + I met Jenna!
     + Worked with Alex Q because I needed help with Unit 3
     + Total 5 points
 - Week 10
+    + Attended class on Tuesday
     + Attended class
-    + Attended class
+    + Got assessed for Unit 3 and passed, however I struggled and it made me sad :'c